grnet/synnefo/docs/source/devguide.rst

   * Client software MAY omit ``last-byte-pos`` of if the length of the range being transferred is unknown or difficult to determine.
   * Client software SHOULD not specify the ``instance-length`` (use a ``*``), unless there is a reason for performing a size check at the server.
 * If ``Content-Range`` used has a ``byte-range-resp-spec = *``, data will be appended to the object.

+Optionally, truncate the updated object to the desired length with the ``X-Object-Bytes`` header.

 A data update will trigger an ETag change.
 The new ETag will not correspond to the object's MD5 sum (**TBD**) and will be included in reply headers.